OrganismalSystemsBiology/signal_view/README.md

 ![freq_domain_powers_timeseries](README_resource/freq_domain_powers_timeseries.png)

-This double plot shows the timeseries of percentage of delta- (blue line) and theta-power (orange line) domains. x-axis is epoch number centered at the selected epoch.
+This double plot shows the time series of the percentage of delta- (blue line) and theta-power (orange line) domains.
+The X-axis is the epoch number centered at the selected epoch.
 The ratio of the theta/delta-power (thick orange line) is also presented with y-axis ticks on the right.

 #### Video window
 ![video_window](README_resource/video.png)